top of page

 From 1974-1994 Susan worked for the Virginia State Legislature in the environmental area, primarily focusing on land use and water quality issues in the Chesapeake Bay.
 She also worked for the Chesapeake Bay Commission and the Alliance for the Chesapeake Bay.

 Today Susan paints oil on canvas landscapes, many reflecting her love of landscapes in Bath County and around the Chesapeake Bay.
-Her paintings hang in collections from VA to CA, Italy and England, as well as the Crossroads Art Center (Richmond) and the Cabell Gallery (Lexington).
+Her paintings hang in collections from VA to CA, Italy and England, as well as the Crossroads Art Center (Richmond) year round, and shows at other galleries throughout VA.

 Portrait by Curney Nuffer